วันที่นำเข้าข้อมูล 19 Apr 2021

 The Royal Siamese Navy

 Andreas du Plessis de Richelieu came to Siam to deliver a letter from King Christian IX to King Rama V. A month later, he was given command of a gunboat with the mission of disposing of pirates on the western coast of the Malay Peninsula.
 Richelieu was the first Danish naval officer to serve the Siamese Navy when King Rama V appointed him to oversee the setting up of the Royal Siamese Navy in 1876.
 Richelieu also became captain of the Royal Yacht in 1878.
-In 1897, he was promoted to admiral and Naval Commander-in-Chief of the Royal Siamese Navy, which is the highest position in the Naval Department.
+In 1897, he was promoted to admiral and Naval Commander-in-Chief of the Royal Siamese Navy, which was the highest position in the Naval Department.
 He was given the title of Phraya Cholayuthyothin and conferred the orders of the Grand Cross and the White Elephant.
 Richelieu remained a loyal advisor to King Rama V even after his retirement and return to Denmark in 1902.

 The Siamese Provincial Gendarmerie

 Gustav Schau served in the marine and later became an instructor to the Royal Guard.
 In 1887, Schau defeated revolutionaries in Laos and a year later, put down a Chinese revolt close to Bangkok.
-To promote internal security and peace-keeping in the provinces, H.R.H.
+To promote internal security and peacekeeping in the provinces, H.R.H.
 Prince Damrong Rajanubhab decided to form the provincial gendarmerie.
 Gustav Schau was appointed as the first director to organize the new Department of Provincial Gendarmerie.
 The gendarmerie then had a force of 10,000 men, where he became Chief of the Provincial Gendarmerie in 1897 and retired in 1915.
 After restructuring and reorganizing the Department of Provincial Gendarmerie, Schau was later promoted to Phraya Wasuthep.

-Other prominent Danes who made significant contribution in the state development of Thailand are, for example, Captain Frederik Kobke, who served as inspector in the Siamese Customs and the first Danish Consul in Thailand; Hans Markvard Jensen, who served in the Provincial Gendarmerie and led the defence of Lampang and Chiang Mai against the Shans; and Erik Seidenfaden who, while serving in the Provincial Gendarmerie, evacuated all Thai officials and their families from the three provinces in Cambodia and was one of the founders of the Siam Society.
+Other prominent Danes who made significant contribution in the state development of Thailand are, for example, Captain Frederik Kobke, who served as inspector in the Siamese Customs and the first Danish Consul in Thailand; Hans Markvard Jensen, who served in the Provincial Gendarmerie and led the defence of Lampang and Chiang Mai against the Shan States; and Erik Seidenfaden who, while serving in the Provincial Gendarmerie, evacuated all Thai officials and their families from the three provinces in Cambodia to Siam and was one of the founders of the Siam Society.

 Picture 2: Gustav Schau, who became Chief of the Provincial Gendarmerie in 1897 and was later promoted to Phraya Wasuthep.